ZOETROPE: ALL-STORY SHORT FICTION COMPETITION

 First prize is $1,000; second prize, $500; and third prize, $250.
 The prizewinners and honorable mentions will be considered for representation by William Morris Endeavor; ICM; the Wylie Agency; Janklow & Nesbit; Regal Literary; Dunow, Carlson & Lerner Literary Agency; Markson Thoma Literary Agency; Inkwell Management; Sterling Lord Literistic; Aitken Alexander Associates; Barer Literary; the Gernert Company; and the Georges Borchardt Literary Agency.

-The winning story, “Port Bou” by Jack Gain, will be published at the All-Story website as a special online supplement to the Winter 2021/2022 edition.
+The winning story, “Port Bou” by Jack Gain, has been published as a special online supplement to the Winter 2021/2022 edition of Zoetrope: All-Story.

 Thanks once more, and all good wishes for your work,